Visiting the Tulum ruins

 If you’re coming by public transport from Playa del Carmen, a bus or a colectivo will be the cheapest and many of them will drop you on the main road near the entrance.

-If you’re driving, there’s a car park on the site, but it’s likely to get full during the peak times.
+If you’re driving, there’s a car park on the site, but it’s likely to get full during peak times.

 Once you arrive, don’t get fooled by anyone trying to sell you entry tickets in the car park.
 Head through to the official ticket booths at the entrance.